Skip to Content

 Equipment Needed

-MEAT THERMOMETER: A meat thermometer is an important tool for ensuring your turkey is properly cooked.
-These aren’t expensive and can be used to check all different meats for doneness (chicken, beef and pork).
+• MEAT THERMOMETER: A meat thermometer is an important tool for ensuring your turkey is properly cooked.
+These aren’t expensive and can be used for chicken, beef and pork recipes too!.

 How To Roast a Turkey